Last Updated on December 20, 2020

 Here is a baby shampoo that the EWG rates as safe.
-It’s also NSF Organic Certified.
+It’s also an NSF Organic Certified.

 It turns out that the formula is 77% organic and 23% natural.
 Besides that, it’s free of nuts, soy, phthalates, parabens, sulfates, and artificial fragrances.

-It also has hibiscus to soften the hair and conditions the skin.
+It also has a hibiscus to soften the hair and condition the skin.
 At the same time, rice extract makes those little curls grow strong and long.